-The National Park Service is accepting applications for its summer 2008 Artist-in-Residence Program from October 1, 2007, through December 1, 2007, at Rocky Mountain National Park.
+The National Park Service is accepting applications for its summer 2011 Artist-in-Residence Program through November 30, 2010, at Rocky Mountain National Park.
 Selected artists are provided with a creative, contemplative environment in which to generate artistic works and share their works with the public.
 Artistic diversity, new ideas and creative uses of media are encouraged.
-Consideration is given to professional artists in all media.
-Two-week residencies are available at the William Allen White cabin from June through September.
-Musicians, writers, sculptors, painters, photographers, poets and performance artists will be given equal consideration.
+Selected artists receive a two-week residency at the William Allen White cabin from June through September.
+Professional musicians, writers, sculptors, painters, photographers, poets and performance artists will be given equal consideration.

 During their stay, artists share their vision in two public presentations.
 Following their residency, artists donate a fully finished work to Rocky Mountain National Park, representative of their stay.
 The National Park Service holds a noncommercial copyright to donated artwork.

-Interested artists may obtain more information and an application by accessing the park’s website at https://www.nps.gov/romo/supportyourpark/artist_in_residence.htm by calling 970-586-1206, or by e-mail.
+Interested artists may obtain more information and download an application by accessing the park's website at https://www.nps.gov/romo/supportyourpark/artist_in_residence.htm, by calling (970) 586-1206, or by e-mail.
 If requesting by e-mail, applicants should provide a complete postal mailing address.
 Detailed instructions are on the entry form.
-Applications must be postmarked by December 1, 2007.
+Applications must be postmarked by November 30, 2010.

 Last updated: February 24, 2015